supahgreg/cf-for-k8s/docs/adrs/001-use-kapp-versioned.md

 secret reference and triggering the value to update.
 The cluster kubelet handles the update of secrets on containers on some configurable interval for instance.

-We could take advantage of the standard kubernetes initialization lifecycle to both update and load the updated secret by restarting the running containers with a pod update or something of that nature.
+We could take advantage of the standard Kubernetes initialization lifecycle to both update and load the updated secret by restarting the running containers with a pod update or something of that nature.
 Alternatively, the runtime itself could be responsible for detecting changes to the mounted secrets and reloading after